-- (i) Article 23-bis of Law Decree no. 112 of 25 June 2008, (converted with amendments into Law no. 133 of 6 August 2008) has been repealed by the above-mentioned referendum; and - (ii) Article 113 of Decree 267/2000, for the part abrogated by Article 23-bis 17, cannot be revived, according to the above-mentioned Constitutional Court decision No. 24/2011, for the time being public entities shall apply the principles and regulations provided for by the EU Treaty on the Functioning of the European Union and, in general terms, by EU Law and relevant case law.
-In this respect, the relevant authority shall alternatively award the new concession:
+- (iii) Article 23-bis of Law Decree no. 112 of 25 June 2008, (converted with amendments into Law no. 133 of 6 August 2008) has been repealed by the above-mentioned referendum; and - (iv) Article 113 of Decree 267/2000, for the part abrogated by Article 23-bis13, cannot be revived, according to the above-mentioned Constitutional Court decision No. 24/2011, for the time being public entities shall apply the principles and regulations provided for by the EU Treaty on the Functioning of the European Union and, in general terms, by EU Law and

 Please note that art.
 23-bis had abrogated almost all of the relevant provisions of article 113 of Decree 267/2000.
-The only relevant provisions of 113 not expressly abrogated by article 23-bis provide for (i) the management of the public services plants and grid which (if separated from the management), has to be
+The only relevant provisions of 113 not expressly abrogated by article 23-bis provide for (i) the management of the public services plants and grid which (if separated from the management), has to be awarded by a public tender (ii) the relationship between public entities and the concessionaire of the public services, which has to be regulated by a service contract.